Join The Oxford Student for Trinity ’14

 As part of our news team, you’ll gain two immensely valuable skills: how to find out what is happening around you and how to explain it as simply and as clearly as possible.
 Apply if you have a passion for journalism and want to work with other people who do too.

 As a member of our multimedia team, you will be involved in creating the videos, podcasts and other media that are bringing The Oxford Student into the digital age.
 For this role it would be preferable if you have previous experience, or even your own video equipment.
 However, anyone is welcome to apply if they are enthusiastic about expanding the newspaper’s multimedia content.

 We use hundreds of original photos over a single term.
 If you have experience in photography and are interested in expanding your portfolio as well as circulating your photographs to a weekly readership of thousands apply now!
 Due to funding restrictions you will be required to provide your own equipment.

 We’re constantly on the look out for people with artistic flair and a wry sense of humour to provide satirical and political cartoons for our publication.

 Simply download and complete the relevant form, and email it to email@example.com with ‘[Section] [Position] Application’ as the subject header (e.g. ‘Comment staff writer application’).

-All applications must be submitted by 3pm on Saturday 30th November.
+All applications must be submitted by midnight on Sunday 9th March.